 Depending on your state, certain types of workers may not be covered by workers' comp (see Workers' Compensation Links for state-specific information).
 Some examples are listed below:

 In the best-case scenario, your workers' compensation claim will be processed in a prompt manner and you will receive all of the proper compensation for your injury.
 But it's not always clear whether your particular injury is covered or even technically work-related, so you may want to speak with a workers' compensation attorney just to be sure.
-Worried about legal fees?
-Don't be; simply click on the following link to have an experienced workers' comp lawyer review your claim at no charge.
+Click on this link to have an experienced workers' comp lawyer review your claim at no charge.